Looking for the best things to do in Malaga, Spain? The lively coastal city offers historic landmarks, beautiful

 Visit the Alcazaba of malaga for a Trip Back in Time

-Malaga’s Alcazaba is not as ornate as Seville’s Royal Alcazar or Granada’s majestic Alhambra.
+Malaga’s Alcazaba is not ornate, like Seville’s Royal Alcazar or Granada’s majestic Alhambra.
 But it makes for a lovely afternoon of exploring nevertheless.

 The Moorish palace-fortress was built in the 11th century.
 Its hilltop location in the middle of the city is stunning, offering marvelous views over the city and the port of Malaga.